telerik/maui-docs/controls/gridsplitter/configuration.md

 slug: gridsplitter-configuration
 ---

-# .NET MAUI GridSplitter Styling
+# .NET MAUI GridSplitter Configuration

-The GridSplitter control offers a range of styling options, allowing you to customize its appearance and adjust its visual states for different user interactions.
+The GridSplitter control provides set of properties to configure its parent element, resize direction and resize behavior.

 ## Parent Element